Platform Masters - Will you be the world's next platform master?

 - Start platform.
 The start platform is where every level in the game begins from.
 Each level only has one such platform present.
 The start platform is twice as thick as the standard platforms and has "START" written on it in spectral form.
 The checkerboard pattern resembles that of the finish line in races.
 Any time a life is lost, you'll always return to where the start platform is.

 - Goal platform.
 The goal platform is the most important of all.
 Except for boss levels, every level has a goal platform - land on it before time runs out to complete each level.
-Boss levels are completed by defeating the boss and landing on any solid ground afterward.
+Boss levels are completed by defeating the boss and landing on any solid ground that isn't underwater afterward.
 This platform is otherwise the same as the start platform as far as what it looks like, except that it has "GOAL!" written on it instead.

 - Elevator platforms.
 At first glance, elevator platforms look just like any other static platform.
 However, once you step on one, it'll rise upwards like a dynamic platform.
 Upon jumping off or walking over the edge, elevator platforms will go back down and return to their original position.